Asia81/HackingToolkit9DS/README.md

 Before report an issue, be sure your .3DS/CIA/CXI files:
 - Are fully decrypted
 - Doesn't have any space or special caracters in their names (such as é or à).
+- Don't write the extension when asking for extract your game.
+Want extract "Game.cia"?
+Just write "Game".

 Are included some shortcuts of:
 - 3DS Builder